DistMLIP: A Distributed Inference Platform for Machine Learning Interatomic Potentials: Inference Time Breakdown

 \section{Inference Time Breakdown}

 Neighbor list construction could take a substantial amount of inference time when the simulated system is large.
 In order to address this issue, we parallelized neighbor list construction in DistMLIP through multi-threading, so that graph creation time is substantially decreased compared to the single-thread neighbor list construction in Pymatgen \citep{Ong2013Pymatgen}.
-The resulting inference time breakdown is shown in Table \ref{tab:time_breakdown}.
+Furthermore, we show the breakdown of overall inference time using DistMLIP when fixing the total atomic system size in Figure \ref{fig:breakdown_strong_scaling}.
+We also include the breakdown of overall inference time when fixing the total number of atoms per GPU while scaling the total number of GPUs in Figure \ref{fig:breakdown_weak_scaling}.
+The atomic system used was a crystalline SiO2 supercell expanded in a cubic fashion.